1. GM is hazardous

-Instead of making radical changes in plant , GM focuses on improving the existing crops to meet the recognized needs like yield and quality.
+Instead of making radical changes in plants, GM focuses on improving the existing crops to meet the recognized needs like yield and quality.

-Turning up the volume is used to over express some genes, like detoxifying excessive levels of aluminium in the soil or solubilise nutrients in the soil to improve the nutrition of plants.
+Turning up the volume is used to overexpress some genes, like excessive detoxifying levels of aluminum in the soil or solubilize nutrients in the soil to improve the nutrition of plants.